 • Quality of the shrimp: The quality of the shrimp itself can impact its shelf life.
 Shrimp that is not fresh or has been mishandled may spoil more quickly.
 It is important to purchase shrimp from reputable sources and ensure it is properly handled and cooked.

-See also How long can cooked oatmeal stay in the fridge
+See also How long do you cook boneless ribs in the oven

 By considering these factors and following proper storage and handling practices, you can extend the shelf life of cooked shrimp and enjoy it safely.
 It is always recommended to use your own judgment and discard shrimp that has an off smell, visible mold, or signs of spoilage.